ubco-W2022T1-cosc301/project-group05/final_report_group05.md

 ![Could not display figure](analysis2_fig2.png "Strip plot of Final Grades by Weekday Alcohol Consumption Level")

 Above is a strip plot of the student's final grades with their respective levels of weekend alcohol consumption.
 Our main conclusions from this plot is that there exists a large amount of students that can perform well and drink in moderation on the weekend.
 This is evident by the frequency of points with a high final grade when x is 2 or 3.
-However as the level of alcohol consumption increases, they show a decline in their presence.
+However as the level of alcohol consumption increases, these points have a decline in presence.
 Therefore in this case, relaxed students can perform almost as well in moderation, but of course start to do worse when they have very high levels of weekend alcohol consumption.
 You can also see from the plotted points, that the students that hardly drink are still the ones that get the best scores.

 #### Figure 3.